fair-ease/book-marine-omics-observation/book/01-fairifying-EMO-BON-data/03-dak.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/emo-bon/momics-demos/HEAD)
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/palec87/momics-demos/)

 The interactive `jupyter` content is available in *marine-omics-demos (momics-demos)* [repository](https://github.com/emo-bon/momics-demos).
 Methods supporting these dashboards are compiled in an additional *marine-omics-methods (momics)* [repository](https://github.com/emo-bon/marine-omics-methods).
+Separation of the methods and demos aims to provide testable methods and as much flexibility and remixing of the functionalities provided as possible.
+See the details of the momics [documentation](https://marine-omics-methods.readthedocs.io/en/latest/index.html).

 Dashboards are implemented in [panel](https://panel.holoviz.org/) by Holoviz.
 The momics-demos repository can be deplyoed to any jupyter server.
 To promote ease of first contact, NBs are designed to run locally after cloning the repository, run on `mybinder.org` or in `google colab` environment.